Columbia Bugaboot Plus IV Omni-Heat Review

 The Bugaboot Plus IV is a versatile winter boot with a stiffer, supportive upper and a medium shaft height.
-This boot performs well across the board and impressed us with its traction on ice and snow, earning our Top Pick for Traction Award.
-There are warmer and more waterproof options, but none could match the tenacious grip of the Bugaboot Plus IV.
+This boot performed well across the board and impressed us with its traction on ice and snow.
+There are warmer and more waterproof options, but few can match the tenacious grip of this one.

 Columbia began using its proprietary Omni-Heat thermal reflective liner a number of years ago.
 This technology reflects the user's body heat to maintain warmth, allowing them to use less insulation, theoretically reducing weight.
 The Bugaboot Plus IV features the Omni-Heat liner and only 200g of synthetic insulation, and it's rated to -25 degrees.
 In short, it has a very high warmth to weight ratio.
 Due to the reflective nature of the liner, this boot feels warmer the harder you work.
 During sedentary activities, just standing around in the cold, for example, where your body isn't producing much heat, the lighter insulation may be more noticeable.

 We submerged the Bugaboot Plus IV and competing boots in an ice bath and took laser thermometer readings every 3 minutes.
-After 12 minutes, the Bugaboot lost 23 degrees, the most of all models tested.
+After 12 minutes, the Bugaboot lost 23 degrees, the most of all models tested that day.
 We attribute the thinner 200g insulation for this dramatic loss of temperature.
-We also found that the North Face Chilkat III, which has just 200g of insulation, lost nearly as much heat at 21.8 degrees.
-For comparison, the Oboz Bridger 10, which has 400g of Thinsulate insulation lost only 14.1 degrees in the same amount of time.
+We also found that other boots which also have just 200g of insulation lost nearly as much heat.
+For comparison, the top models with 400g of Thinsulate insulation lost only 14.1 degrees in the same amount of time.

 While the objective nature of the ice bath test gives us a good baseline for warmth, it doesn't work flawlessly with these boots.
 When these boots are on your feet and you're active, the Omni-Heat lining does, in fact, reflect your body heat, making these boots warmer than our ice bath testing suggests.
 That said, they don't keep your feet quite as warm as models with -40-degree ratings or double the insulation.